-- 1. Modify the firfirst Bluespec code to use a vector of registers and for loops.
-You will need to import the Vector package to use vectors.
-Generate Verilog code for the FIR filter both with and without for loops.
-Compare the different Verilog code, and comment based on what you see about how using for loops in Bluespec changes the hardware generated. - 2.
-How many lines of code would you have to change in the original firstfir filter description if we wanted to turn it into a 16 tap FIR filter?
-How many lines of code have to change in the version with the for loop you implemented for question 1?
+- 1. In section 4.3 we asked you to compare the hardware generated for the FIR filter before using for-loops, and then again after.
+How does using for-loops in the Bluespec source code change the hardware the compiler generates for the FIR filter? - 2.
+How many lines of code would you have to change in the original filter description without a for-loop and vectors if we wanted to turn it into a 16 tap FIR filter?
+How many lines of code have to change in the version with the for-loop?
 A 256 tap FIR filter?
-Comment on how for loops can be used to write source code which is more generic and easily reusable in different situations. - 3.
-Describe how you ensured in your mult fir design that all the input samples were processed before outputting the end of file sample. - 4.
-After switching your filter to use the special pipelined multiplier in place of the Verilog operator, the builders of the multiplier discover an enhancement they can make to their implementation of the multiplier.
+Comment on how for-loops can be used to write source code which is more generic and easily reusable in different situations. - 3.
+After switching your filter to use the multistage multiplier in place of the Verilog \ operator, the builders of the multiplier discover an enhancement they can make to their implementation of the multiplier.
 How does your implementation of the filter have to change to accommodate the new implementation of the multiplier assuming the multiplier interface stays the same?